Genealogy-valued Feller diffusion: Proof of Theorem : Existence, uniqueness and path properties of the -valued Feller diffusion

-\begin{remark}[Second order operators] In Proposition~4.10 in \cite{DGP12} it is shown that the resampling operator is a second order operator.
-We can use this to conclude that $(\wh \mfU_t)_{t \geq 0}$ has continuous paths.
-Next using the $\U$-valued version (instead of $\U_1$-valued) of Proposition~4.5 in \cite{DGP12} it can be shown that solutions of second order martingale problems have continuous paths. \end{remark}
+\begin{remark}[Second order operators] In Proposition~4.10 in \cite{DGP12} it is shown that the resampling operator is a second order operator for evolutions on $\U_1$.
+We can use this to conclude here that $(\wh \mfU_t)_{t \geq 0}$ has continuous paths as does the Feller diffusion since the generator is second order.
+Next we come to the $\U$-valued process and use formula \eqref{eq:r.742.1} and the information on the $\Omega^{\mathrm{mass}}$ and $\Omega^{\mathrm{res}}$ operators to conclude that the operator $\Omega^{\mathrm{bran}}$ is a second order operator.
+Then using the $\U$-valued version (instead of $\U_1$-valued) of Proposition~4.5 in \cite{DGP12} it can be shown that solutions of second order martingale problems have continuous paths and obtain continuity of paths of the solution of the martingale problem. \end{remark}